How human givens differs from other therapy approaches

 People often ask how the human givens (HG) approach differs from other therapeutic approaches.
 Indeed, we were asked by the Professional Standards Authority when the HGI register was being assessed for accreditation.
 This is what we told them.

 The human givens approach – which was developed 20 years ago – derives from the understanding that, when essential emotional needs are met and our innate mental resources are used correctly, a human being will be emotionally and mentally healthy.
-Essential needs identified over decades of work by health and social psychologists include needs for autonomy, sense of control, security, connection, attention, achievement, status and meaning.
+Essential psychological needs identified over decades of work by health and social psychologists include needs for autonomy, sense of control, security, connection, attention, achievement, status and meaning.
 Innate resources, much studied by neuroscientists, include our abilities to learn from experience, plan, judge, imagine, relate one thing to another, empathise, develop a moral sense, remember, etc.

 It is when emotional needs are not adequately met, or are met in unhealthy ways, or when innate resources are damaged for any reason, or are unintentionally misused, that undesirable mental states such as anxiety, anger, depression, addiction and psychosis develop.
 For instance, misuse of the imagination – to conjure up worst possible or threatening scenarios – is a common feature of all these states.